gocodebox/lifterlms/.wordpress-org/readme/description.md

 https://www.youtube.com/watch?v=jDVvkipF_pg

 > **Similar to WooCommerce and WordPress**, As a LMS plugin, LifterLMS gives back to the open source WordPress community by contributing the core LifterLMS plugin for FREE for the world to benefit from.
-The core LMS incredibly powerful and customizable by itself.
+The core LMS incredibly powerful and customizable by itself with it's course building, membership, gamification system, and more.
 We believe in free distributed learning for all, and our core free open source LMS plugin helps further tha vision **LifterLMS exists to democratize education in the digital classroom.**

 > **At it's core LifterLMS exists to lift up others through education.**

 You do NOT need a separate ecommerce or membership plugin made by a different company to use LifterLMS!
 All that and more is included with LifterLMS so you can **avoid the "Software Frankenstein" problem** (too many plugins made by different companies that don't work well together have different levels of support).
-LifterLMS combines LMS features, membership features, ecommerce feautures, and engagement features into one powerful LMS platform tool.
+LifterLMS combines LMS features, course building, membership features, ecommerce feautures, and engagement features into one powerful LMS platform tool.

-LifterLMS is also known for having a thriving well supported LMS user community through, active listening, social engagement and robust documentation.
+LifterLMS is also known for having a thriving well supported LMS user community through active listening, social engagement, course library and robust documentation.
 As a feature complete LMS solution, LifterLMS invests heavily in support and it's industry leading customer success program.
 LifterLMS doesn't just provide LMS software.
 LifterLMS builds community and invest heavily in supporting the community of LMS site builders.

 ***

-> We encourage you to get to know the team behind the LMS plugin by signing up for a **[$1 temporary _30 Day_ website][try]** on our servers with the core LifterLMS plugin AND all the premium LMS add-ons installed.
+> We encourage you to get to know the team of online course building experts behind the LMS plugin by signing up for a **[$1 temporary _30 Day_ website][try]** on our servers with the core LifterLMS plugin AND all the premium LMS add-ons installed.
 This LMS demo site allows you to test drive the core LMS & all the add-ons before you invest.
+You can practice creating an online course with LifterLMS's industry leading course builder.
+Or simply take a course yourself on your demo site to test the course experience out for yourself.
 You can even add your other favorite plugins & themes to your demo site so you can see them in action together with the LMS.

 > Are you ready to **[Try LifterLMS for $1][try]?** 🚀

 ***

-You'll see why so many people like you are starting with or switching from another LMS to [LifterLMS][Home].
+You'll see why so many people like you are starting with or switching from another LMS to [LifterLMS][Home] for online course creation, membership sites, and remote schools.

 # **Who Uses LifterLMS?**